softprops/np/README.md

 ### Settings

     np          # generates a new project given a set of options np:check    # detects potential conflicts with generating a project, recommended before np np:usage    # displays usage options
+    np:defaults # default values for options

 #### np option ref

 `np` generates sbt projects given `key:value` options.
 Below is a list of current options

     org     Project organization.
-Defaults to sbt built-in default name    Project name.
-Defaults to sbt built-in default version Project version.
-Defaults to sbt built-in default plugin  Boolean indicator of whether the project is a plugin project.
-Defaults to false dir     Path to dir where np should generate project.
-Defaults to '.'
+Defaults to defaults key sbt built-in default name    Project name.
+Defaults to defaults key or sbt built-in default version Project version.
+Defaults to defaults key or sbt built-in default plugin  Boolean indicator of whether the project is a plugin project.
+Defaults to defaults key or false dir     Path to dir where np should generate project.
+Defaults to defaults key or '.'

 Doug Tangren (softprops) 2011